Mandarin Oriental, Guangzhou

 • The luxe marble-filled bathrooms and rich, dark herringbone-patterned hardwood floors contrast nicely with the simple but chic dark neutral seating and carpeting, and crisp, white bedding.

 • The spacious, spa-inspired bathrooms at Mandarin Oriental, Guangzhou are stocked with top-of-the-line bath products.
-In the guest rooms, you’ll find London-based brand Ormonde Jayne and, in the suites, Italian brand Acqua di Parma.

 • Upgrade to the Oriental Club floor to take advantage of the exclusive club lounge.
 The club-level rooms and suites start from approximately 753 square feet and, like the rest of the rooms at Mandarin Oriental, Guangzhou, offer sweeping views of the surrounding cityscape.